 Also in February, IHS posted a Request for Proposal for an outside organization to conduct a medical quality assurance review that will examine whether laws, policies, and procedures have been followed with regard to protecting patients from sexual abuse by health care providers, and to identify any further improvements IHS can implement to better protect both patients and staff.
 This step is one aspect of the agency's ongoing efforts to improve and sustain the culture of care throughout the IHS.
-HHS Secretary Alex Azar has also directed the HHS Office of the Inspector General to conduct a review focusing on the effectiveness of the policies the agency has implemented to handle abuse allegations.

 Other steps include agency policies that are being put into place to provide more stringent professional standards.
-The implementation of a new centralized credentialing system is helping us share information on clinician qualifications and practice history across IHS.
+The implementation of a new centralized credentialing system that is helping us share information on clinician qualifications and practice history across IHS.
 We are also issuing new guidance to help employees identify and respond to suspected child abuse, and our guidance on trauma informed care is being updated to better address violence and victimization.